sergdrozdov/forex-wall/ForexWall/README.md

 ## Features

 1. Update interval can be changed on demand without submit.
-2. Rate changes indicates with background colors: lower - red, higher - green, no changes - grey.
+2. Rate changes indicates with background colors:
+   * lower - red.
+   * higher - green.
+   * no changes - grey.